 Partner with Anomaly to build a motion language for Google Maps’ first-ever campaign in the United States — a multi-city, cross-platform takeover introducing the launch of it’s new “Explore” feature.

-Capture the simplicity and playfulness of Anomaly’s hyper-local creative campaign in a flexible, easy-to-use toolkit that captures urbanites’ attention while seamlessly showing off the new UI of the app.
+Capture the simplicity and playfulness of Anomaly’s hyper-local campaign in a flexible, easy-to-use toolkit that captures urbanites’ attention while seamlessly showing off the new UI of the app.

 Emotive, playful animations help bring the campaign alive across digital billboards, social media, YouTube and more, daring users to discover a whole new side of the cities they know and love.

 The 2018 re-launch of Google Maps was an ambitious task from the start.